 Although I haven’t been back to DC for that conference, I did go back again in 2010 for a different conference.
 That was the last time I had been there until last month.
 Holly had a conference, and I tagged along.

 Luckily, Holly was available for all our meals together, and I kept myself occupied while she was in her sessions.

 The visit was short.
 We were there only from Sunday afternoon until Wednesday.

-As I also mentioned in a previous post, I recently purchased a used film camera.
+As I also mentioned in a previous post, I recently purchased a used film camera, a Canon EOS Rebel 2000.
 I was excited to bring it with me to Washington.
 I brought both that film camera and my digital camera.
 Since I had two full days, I had planned on bringing one camera out with me on Monday and the other out on Tuesday.
 However, it rained hard most of the day Monday, so I left my cameras at home.
 Whatever pictures I took that day were just with my phone.

 We got in late afternoon on Sunday and went to Momofuku CCDC for dinner.
 As David Chang fans, we were excited to go to one of his restaurants together.
 It did not disappoint.
 We shared a few dishes including Spicy Cucumbers, Shitakes Buns, and Spicy Hand-Cut Noodles.

 On Monday, we tried Farmers & Distillers for breakfast and really enjoyed it.
 Since it was a rainy, gray day (and I was on vacation), I was in no rush to do anything.
 I went next door to La Colombe for more coffee and some downtime.
 La Colombe is originally a Philadelphia coffee shop so it felt both loyal and a little lame to go to a place that is also four blocks from where I live.